Semantics meets attractiveness: Choice by salience: Introduction

-The model of linear salience explains this behavior by means of two rationales.
-Define a (transitive and complete) salience order $\succsim$ on $X$ by setting $f \succ c$, $f \succ s$, and $c \sim s$: thus, $f$ is more salient than both $s$ and $c$, whereas $s$ and $c$ are equally salient.
-This generates a partition of $X$ in two classes of salience, the `upper' $U=\{f\}$, and the `lower' $L=\{s,c\}$.
-Let $\L = \{\rhd_c,\rhd_f,\rhd_s\}$ be the family of linear orders on $X$ such that \vs \vs

-Thus, as a \textit{set}, $\L$ has two elements, the upper rationale $\rhd_f$ and the lower rationale $\rhd_c = \rhd_s$.
-The final step is the actual selection of a single item from each menu, which is performed by first using the salience order $\succsim$, and then the only allowed linear order in $\L$.
-For instance, for the menu $A = X$, the most salient item of $A$ is $f$, and so $\rhd_{f}$ is used to justify the selection of the item $s$ from $A$.
-Similarly, for the menu $B = \{s,c\}$, both $s$ and $c$ are the most salient items of $B$, and so $\rhd_{c}$ is used to rationalize the selection of $c$ from $B$. \end{example}

-Luce and Raiffa's dinner is also used by \cite{KalaiRubinsteinSpiegler2002} to illustrate an RMR that employs two rationales.
-However, they write (p.\,2287):\vs \begin{quote} \textsl{We fully acknowledge the crudeness of our approach.
-The appeal of the RMR proposed for ``Luce and Raiffa's dinner'' does not emanate only from its small number of orderings, but also from the simplicity of describing in which cases each of them is applied. [...]
-More research is needed to define and investigate ``structured'' forms of rationalization.}\vs \end{quote} Salience reveals the hidden structure of the set of rationales.

 The paper is organized as follows.
-Section~\ref{SECTION:preliminaries} collects all preliminary notions.
-In Section~\ref{SECTION:general_model} we describe the general approach of choice by salience, proving that moodiness exists (Theorem~\ref{THM:exists_chaos}) and asymptotically prevails (Theorem~\ref{THM:chaos_rules}).
+Section~\ref{SECTION:preliminaries} collects preliminary notions.
+In Section~\ref{SECTION:general_model} we describe the general approach of choice by salience, showing that moodiness exists (Theorem~\ref{THM:exists_chaos}) and asymptotically prevails (Theorem~\ref{THM:chaos_rules}).
 In Section~\ref{SECTION:restricted_model} we discuss the linear model, and provide a multiple characterization of it (Theorem~\ref{THM:main}).
-Section~\ref{SECTION:relation with literature} discusses our approach with respect to the existing literature.
+Section~\ref{SECTION:relation with literature} compares our approach to the existing literature.
 Section~\ref{SECTION:conclusion} collects final remarks and possible directions of research.
-All proofs are in Appendix A, with the exception of the long proof of Theorem~\ref{THM:chaos_rules}, for which the reader may consult the Online Appendix.
-Appendix~B shows that linear salience is independent of some models of bounded rationality.
+All proofs are in Appendix~A, with the exception of the long proof of Theorem~\ref{THM:chaos_rules}, which is in Appendix~B. Appendix~C shows that linear salience is independent of some models of bounded rationality.